okpatil4u/MD-Darshan/README.md

 8. Energy - You can calculate energy by clicking on this button.
 You can also find out nonbonded, bond-stretch, bond-angle bend, dihedral torsional and inversional energy of a particular domain or set of domains.

+##Contributing

+We encourage you to contribute to MD Darshan!
+You can send a mail to okpatil4u@gmail.com or sanatm@chemical.iitd.ernet.in if you have any queries.

+##License

+MD Darshan is released under the <a href="http://www.gnu.org/licenses/gpl.html">GPL License</a>.